AMFlow: a Mathematica package for Feynman integrals computation via Auxiliary Mass Flow: Introduction

-The auxiliary mass flow (AMF) method~\cite{Liu:2017jxz,Liu:2021wks} is also a kind of differential equations method, which calculates Feynman integrals by setting up and solving differential equations with respect to an auxiliary mass term $\eta$.
-The AMF have many advantages.
-First, it is systematic, because boundary conditions at $\eta\to\infty$ can be obtained within the AMF framework \cite{LoopDrop}.
-Second, as ordinary differential equations, it is efficient to solve them numerically to get high-precision results \cite{Wason:1987aa}.
-Third, integrals containing linear propagators and phase space integrals can all be calculated \cite{LinearInts,Liu:2020kpc}.
-Finally, integrals reduction to set up differential equations with respective to $\eta$ is usually easier than setting up differential equations with respective to $\vec{s}$~\cite{Liu:2021wks}.
-Therefore, as long as reduction tools are powerful enough to set up differential equations with respect to $\eta$, AMF method can always provide high-precision result efficiently.
+The auxiliary mass flow method~\cite{Liu:2017jxz,Liu:2021wks} is also a kind of differential equations method, which calculates Feynman integrals by setting up and solving differential equations with respect to an auxiliary mass term $\eta$.
+This method has many advantages.
+First, it is systematic, because boundary conditions at $\eta\to\infty$ can be obtained iteratively\cite{Liu:2021wks,Liu:2022mfb}.
+Second, as only ordinary differential equations are involved, high-precision results can be efficiently obtained \cite{Wason:1987aa}.
+Third, integrals containing linear propagators and phase-space integrations can all be calculated \cite{Liu:2022tji, Liu:2020kpc}.
+Finally, integrals reduction to set up differential equations with respective to $\eta$ is usually easier than to set up differential equations with respective to $\vec{s}$~\cite{Liu:2021wks}.
+Therefore, as long as reduction tools are powerful enough to set up differential equations with respect to $\eta$, auxiliary mass flow can always provide high-precision result efficiently.

-AMF method has already been used to study many physical processes \cite{Zhang:2018mlo,Yang:2020msy,Bronnum-Hansen:2020mzk,Zhang:2020atv,Bronnum-Hansen:2021olh,Wu:2021tzo,Bronnum-Hansen:2021pqc,Baranowski:2021gxe}.
+Auxiliary mass flow method has already been used to study many physical processes \cite{Zhang:2018mlo,Yang:2020msy,Bronnum-Hansen:2020mzk,Zhang:2020atv,Bronnum-Hansen:2021olh,Wu:2021tzo,Bronnum-Hansen:2021pqc,Baranowski:2021gxe, Sang:2022kub, Chaubey:2022hlr, Zhang:2022jqw,Abreu:2022vei, Feng:2022vvk, Feng:2022ruy, Sang:2022erv}.
 Especially, equipped with the iterative strategy~\cite{Liu:2021wks}, this method becomes extremely powerful so that many Feynman integrals in cutting-edge problems, which are very challenging for other methods, can be calculated (see Fig. 4 in Ref.~\cite{Liu:2021wks}).
-It is thus very valuable for high-precision phenomenological studies.
-This paper aims to provide a public implementation of this method so that it can be more widely used for phenomenological studies.
+It is thus valuable for high-precision phenomenological studies.
+This paper aims to provide a public implementation of this method, including the automation of the fully iterative strategy and a high-performance numerical solver for ordinary differential equations, so that it can be more widely used for phenomenological studies.